Golumpki Recipe (Polish Stuffed Cabbage)

 - Once cabbage is cooled, remove the leafs from the cabbage head.
 Take a paring knife and cut the lower portion of the “vein” from the leaf.
 This vein is very tough and needs to be removed.
 It will make it much easier to roll the meat mixture in the cabbage leaf.
 Continue to do this until you remove as many leaves from the cabbage as you can.

-- Place the stuffed cabbage in a roaster with the wrapped edges down in the roaster.
-Repeat this process placing the Golumpki next to each other, until all of the meat mixture is used up.
+- Place the stuffed cabbage in a roaster with the wrapped edges down, in the roaster.
+Repeat this process, placing the golumpki next to each other, until all of the meat mixture is used up.

 - If you have cabbage leaves remaining, cover the entire top of the stuffed cabbage in the roaster.